isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 -  ``syncing`` - an active server transitions to this state to fetch leases from the active partner and update the local lease database.
-When in this state, the server issues the ``dhcp-disable`` command to disable the DHCP service of the partner from which the leases are fetched.
+When in this state, the server issues the :isccmd:`dhcp-disable` command to disable the DHCP service of the partner from which the leases are fetched.
 The DHCP service is disabled for a maximum time of 60 seconds, after which it is automatically re-enabled, in case the syncing partner was unable to re-enable the service.
-If the synchronization completes successfully, the synchronizing server issues the ``ha-sync-complete-notify`` command to notify the partner.
+If the synchronization completes successfully, the synchronizing server issues the :isccmd:`ha-sync-complete-notify` command to notify the partner.
 In most states, the partner re-enables its DHCP service to continue responding to the DHCP queries.
 In the ``partner-down`` state, the partner first ensures that communication between the servers is re-established before enabling the DHCP